10 Facts about Loch Lomond

 4) How many islands are there on Loch Lomond?

-There are around 30 or so islands on the loch, depending on the water level.
-A separate guide to the named Loch Lomond islands contains more information and instructions on discovering them for yourself.
+Depending on the water level, the loch has around 30 islands.
+A separate guide to the Loch Lomond islands contains more information and instructions on discovering them.

 5) What other lochs are there in the National Park?